- Dr Kevin Donovan

 I am an anthropologist and historian of East Africa.
 I work in the fields of economic and political anthropology, African history, and science & technology studies.

 I am currently writing a book entitled, Crimes Against Economy: Smuggling, Money, and Decolonization in East Africa.
 I argue that East African decolonization was not coterminous with political sovereignty but rather consisted of a longer process of reorganizing how value was legitimately defined, produced, and distributed.
 This is a study of how postcolonial states tried to remake economic temporalities, space, and standards to determine how value was produced and circulated--and how citizens pursued alternatives that subverted economic sovereignty.
 This is a story of central banking, national currencies, and coffee smuggling, as well as rites of initiation and econometric modeling.
 Each of these domains serves as a lens into contemporary contests, whether over the reformulation of borders or the ambiguities of money in the region.
-An article from the project -- on coffee smuggling, kinship relations, and measurement devices -- is forthcoming in Cultural Anthropology.
+An article from the project -- on coffee smuggling, kinship relations, and measurement devices -- is available in Cultural Anthropology.

 With Emma Park, I have an ongoing project on the cultural politics of Kenya’s largest corporation, Safaricom.
 We’re interested in the entanglements of the corporate and the state, the unwieldy and unexpected forms of politics this generates, and the types of para-ethnographic work done to stabilize the situation.
 We have also examined the making of debt markets through the extraction of mobile data in Kenya.
 We're writing a book that may be titled Parastatal: Intimacy & Value in Digital Kenya.